 But don't wait for your cucumbers to look like a store-bought cucumber, because those bought in a store have been covered with an edible wax which is placed on them to protect them from the loss of moisture.
 That sheen isn't a natural one, as cucumbers picked from a plant has a more dull, green color to it.

-More on Harvesting Pickling and Slicing Cucumbers
+Harvesting the Pickling and Slicing Varieties

 Harvesting pickling cucumbers can be a little tricky because if you leave a mature or yellow cucumber on the vine it could result in the entire vine no longer producing.